pwstegman/bci.js/docs/deprecated.md

 ### ~~bcijs.network : <code>object</code>~~
 ***Deprecated***

-The network operations for bcijs
+The network operations for bcijs<p>These methods are exclusive to Node.js</p>

 **Kind**: static namespace of [<code>bcijs</code>](#module_bcijs)
 <a name="module_bcijs.network.addEEGListener"></a>